AndyObtiva/bundler-download/README.md

 Bundler plugin for auto-downloading extra gem files (e.g. large file downloads) specified in [`Downloadfile`](#downloadfile) after `bundle install`.

+## Background

+The RubyGem ecosystem, famous for gems like Rails for web development, Devise for authentication, and Pundit for authorization, enables productivity via code reuse.
+As such, it is great for quickly adding libraries to your project to automate part of the work or reuse other people's solutions to solved problems.

+That said, you would not want to package extremely large files, like the OpenAI GPT-3 175 billion parameter models, in a RubyGem.

+Enter [bundler-download](https://rubygems.org/gems/bundler-download), a Bundler Plugin that enables downloading extra gem files after installing with with `bundle install` by declaring gem downloads in a [Downloadfile](#downloadfile)

 ## How It Works

 Gems can add a [`Downloadfile`](#downloadfile) at the root to declare the need for extra downloads upon install by Bundler.